pinobatch/little-things-gb/ca83/docs/syntax.md

 for synchronizing to the start of horizontal blanking for VRAM transfer routines.

-But when the CPU executes `halt` while IME is off, the CPU skips incrementing PC after reading the following instruction byte, causing the byte to be executed twice.
-The standard workaround is to fill this byte with a 1-byte instruction that takes 1 cycle and is idempotent (that is, it has the same effect if run twice).
+But when the CPU executes `halt` while IME is off and an interrupt is already pending (`(IE & IF) != 0`), the CPU skips incrementing PC after reading the following instruction byte, causing the byte to be executed twice.
+In addition, if IME is off, the interrupts that ended the `halt` remain pending.
+The standard workaround fills this byte with a 1-byte instruction that takes 1 cycle and is idempotent (that is, it has the same effect if run twice).
 Many assemblers targeting SM83, such as RGBASM, insert `nop` after every `halt` by default.
 Other choices follow:

     scf
     ld reg8, reg8